 - Have plink or putty installed on the computer you will be using the VNC client.

 This blog post provides information you need to access your computer from anywhere with VNC and SSH.
 Please review all requirements before proceed with this guide.
-If you have a personal question that you would like me to answer, please use the contact form.

 Step 1: Configuring an SSH tunnel using Plink